khomisha/sql-modifier/README.md

 ## Using From Maven

-The SQL Parser is in the standard Maven Central repository.
 Any Maven based project can use it directly by adding the appropriate entries to the `dependencies` section of its `pom.xml` file:

 ```xml